benrbray/rpg-cards-typst/lady-lenore/card-descriptions.typ

     cardColor: colors.damageCardColor,
     cardSymbol: "action",
     cardBody: [
       The _Gulthias Staff_ serves as a magic quarterstaff.
+Has a maximum of *10 charges*.

       #template.sectionHeading([upon successful melee hit])
       By expending one charge,